aramk/node-js-api-training/service-layer.md

 `country="England", outcode="BR1", page_number=1, page_size=100`

 * Support use of an API key.
 Define a fake key in [envobj](https://github.com/matthewmueller/envobj) and use a reference in your code.
-If you're using the real Zoopla API, set the key in your user's environment variables to override this one.
+  * If you're using the real Zoopla API, set the key in your user's environment variables to override this one.
 * Allow making multiple requests and using the pagination parameters to request all pages, and support a property object limit if provided.

+## Property Service

+A service is needed to handle all property application logic.
+It must:

+* Support calling the Zoopla service you defined.
 * Support converting a Zoopla property document into our Property model.

-## Property Service
+* Support persisting the converted property into MongoDB using Mongoose.